 - Community Solar Projects: If installing solar panels isn’t feasible, look into community solar projects.
 These allow you to benefit from solar energy without having to install panels on your property.

 - Green Energy Suppliers: Check if your local utility company offers a green energy option.
 Many suppliers now provide the choice to purchase electricity generated from renewable sources.

 - Small-Scale Renewable Solutions: Consider small-scale renewable energy solutions like solar-powered outdoor lights, solar chargers for devices, or a solar water heater.

 - Energy Efficiency First: Before investing in renewable energy, ensure your home is energy efficient.
 This reduces overall energy consumption, making your transition to renewable energy more effective and less costly.

 Tip #15: Plant a Tree or Save One

-Businesses that invest in sustainability see an increase in both new and returning customers, learn more about how we can tighten your relationship with customers.
+Businesses that take climate change and invest in sustainability see an increase in both new and returning customers, learn more about how we can tighten your relationship with customers.